charlola/hugo-theme-charlolamode/README.md

 ## Online Website

 To push your website online, use Azure Static Web or Netflify.
-I used Azure Static Web.
+I use Azure Static Web.